Wednesday, September 24, 2025

 “So I bought the field from Hanamel, the son of my uncle who was in Anathoth, and weighed out to him the money—17 shekels of silver.
 And I signed the deed and sealed it, took witnesses, and weighed the money on the scales.”
 Jeremiah 32:9-10

 A shekel back then was worth about 50₵ in today’s US Dollars.
-So, he paid about $8.50 for the field.
+Jeremiah paid about $8.50 for the field.
 A small sum due to the Babylonian siege around the city.
-Some people might have thought Jeremiah crazy to buy land at a time like this, but he did it as an expression of his faith in God’s Word.
-God had said that though the city would die, it would also resurrect.
+Some might have thought him crazy to buy land, but he did it as an expression of his faith in God’s Word.
+God promised to resurrect the city.

-In the Book of Revelation, Jesus reveals that this current earth shall be in the throes of death.
-It shall be plagued with wars, diseases, pestilences and catastrophic disasters.
-An antichrist shall attempt to control all humanity’s beliefs and a spirit harlotry shall attempt to seduce humanity from reflecting the image of God.
-God’s prophets and saints will be persecuted and some will die for speaking the truth, but then, the King of kings and Lord of lords, Jesus Christ, shall appear and bring with Him a new heaven, a new earth and a new Jerusalem.
-All things shall be resurrected into a new paradise state of being.
+In Revelation, Jesus reveals that this current earth shall experience plagues, wars, diseases, pestilences and climatic disasters.
+An antichrist shall attempt to control humanity’s beliefs.
+A spirit of harlotry shall attempt to seduce humanity into sin.
+God’s prophets and saints will be persecuted.
+Some will die for speaking the truth.
+Then, Christ shall appear and bring with Him a new heaven, a new earth and a new Jerusalem.
 Glory to God!

 “So I took the purchase deed, both that which was sealed according to the law and custom, and that which was open; and I gave the purchase deed to Baruch the son of Neriah, son of Mahseiah, in the presence of Hanamel my uncle’s son, and in the presence of the witnesses who signed the purchase deed, before all the Jews who sat in the court of the prison.”
 Jeremiah 32:11-12

 Two deeds were drawn up in a contract of sale; the original copy, witnessed and sealed with the public seal; the other just a backup copy.
-The sealed original, when opened after seventy years’ captivity, would confirm Jeremiah as the owner.
-The “law and custom” refer to the conditions and details of this redemptive action.
-Upon the nation’s restoration, the original deed would prove that Jeremiah bought the field.
+The sealed original, when opened after 70 years’ captivity, would confirm Jeremiah as the owner.
 “Even though Jeremiah would not live to see that day, he made sure the documents would be around to prove that God was faithful to His promise.”
 [1]

 “Then I charged Baruch before them, saying, ‘Thus says the Lord of hosts, the God of Israel: take these deeds, both this purchase deed, which is sealed and this deed, which is open, and put them in an earthen vessel, that they may last many days.
 For thus says the Lord of hosts, the God of Israel: houses and fields and vineyards shall be possessed again in this land.”
 Jeremiah 32:13-15